panukorn17/wallace_azure_ml/README.md

 This will take care of installing all required dependencies

 ## HSP Data
-The data used in for this code is from [Darwin's HSP Platform](https://wiki.openraildata.com/index.php/HSP).
-Specifically, the data to be preprocessed and trained on can be requested by a HTTP POST call of the 'serviceDetails' API.
+To replicate this research: training on 2016 Didcot Parkway to London Paddington Network and testing on the 2017 Didcot Parkway to London Paddington Network, please refer to the Preprocessing stage.
+If you would like to apply this pipeline to a different network, please register with National Rail Enquiries and request for the appropriate data by a HTTP POST call of the 'serviceDetails' API.
+Further guidance on this API can be found on the [Darwin's HSP Platform](https://wiki.openraildata.com/index.php/HSP)..

 ```
 POST https://hsp-prod.rockshore.net/api/v1/serviceMetrics HTTP/1.1